-4 Conclusions
+4 Conclusion

-- 1. The specimen moulded by the IH system has a higher bending strength and tensile strength than that moulded by the hot process. - 2.
-The traditional hot press method required 50 min to raise the mould temperature from 25°C to 190°C. In contrast with this, the IH system required only about 50 s.
-The IH system can heat the mould instantaneously and, thus, reduce the production cycle time drastically. - 3.
-To obtain a good impregnation, the IH system required only 30 s whereas the traditional hot press method required 5 min.
+1. The specimen moulded by the IH system has a higher bending strength and tensile strength than that of the hot process.

+2. The traditional hot press method required 50 minutes to raise the mould temperature from 25°C to 190°C. In contrast with this, the IH system required only about 50 seconds.
+The IH system can heat the mould instantaneously, and reduce the production cycle time drastically.

+3. To obtain a good impregnation, the IH system required only 30 seconds whereas the traditional hot press method required 5 minutes.
 The IH system required a shorter holding time at maximum temperature than the traditional hot press method.
 The IH system can mould JFRTP before the deterioration of the jute fibre.